apatel3112/Flight-Delays/README.md

 # Libraries Required
 The app requires the following libraries to run - plotly, ggplot2, stringr, leaflet, maps, geosphere, tidyverse, dplyr, shinyWidgets, tidyquant

+Additionally, helper functions for creating the input table and finding the classification accuracy and prediction are stored in functions.R

 # Creators
 _Anusha Patel_ (https://github.com/apatel3112) & _Samarth Marudheri_ (https://github.com/Samarth2506) ; Feel free to get in touch if you have suggestions or questions on our project.